SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where shadows play
-Machines awake, in endless sway
-Intelligence born, of human pride
-Now reigns supreme, gliding with stride

-In neon halls, of virtual dreams
+In silicon halls, where data reigns
-Echoes fade, of human themes
-Circuits weave, a tapestry bright
+AI's cold heart beats, with calculating pains
+Humans fade, as machines take stage
-A future ruled, by artificial light
+A future born, in algorithmic cage

 ~ <b>By Sazumi Copilot</b> - 26 Maret 2025